 Students participate in a large number of faculty-supervised extracurricular activities such as student government, special interest and service clubs, dramatic performances, literary publications, and interscholastic/intramural athletics.

-In addition, students in grades 7 through 12 may choose to enroll in the DELTA Program, a secondary educational option which currently serves about 150 students.
-DELTA learning experience options include classroom activities in the school district and Penn State University, seminars, independent study, extended field trips, career internships, community service projects, and other activities planned by the advising team.
+In addition, students in grades 9-12 may choose to enroll in the Delta Program, a secondary educational option on the State High campus which emphasizes a democratic community that empowers student voice and encourages community service.
+It annually serves about 150 students.
+Delta learning experience options include classes at State High and at Penn State, seminars, independent study, extended field trips, career internships, community service projects, and other activities.

 State College Area School District